zaphB/freecad.optics_design_workbench/README.md

 ## Manual/offline installation without addon manager

 Head to the releases section and download the zipped source of your version of choice.
-Extract this zip to the Mod folder of your FreeCAD installation.
-The folder structure should be such that folder containing the `init_gui.py` is the third order subfolder below the Mod directory:
+Extract the downloaded zip to the Mod folder of your FreeCAD installation.
+Make sure that the folder containing the `init_gui.py` is on the third subfolder level below the Mod directory:

 ```bash
 ..../Mod/freecad.optics_design_workbench-1.2.3/freecad/optics_design_workbench/init_gui.py